 Then, after about half an hour, the scent becomes a bit floral and additional facets emerge upon closer sniffing: a slight mustiness, a bitter sharpness, even a hint of seaweed.
 But also some kind of pleasant nuttiness, the famous hazelnut of Reunion vetiver?
 Well, I hope I haven't mixed that up.
 It's the first time, in any case, that I perceive it this way without any (fruit or gourmand) sweetness added.

+I find this vetiver scent thoroughly modern, free from all gentlemanly pretensions that vetiver - for which it cannot be blamed - sometimes historically carries with it.
 The airy side of this grass, the freshness, the almost ethereal quality, the lightness and coolness of water, all of that and more.
 A wonderfully crafted fragrance that manages to refresh the vetiver tradition subtly yet significantly.
+The scent shines for me in shifting shades of bottle green, and after about three hours, a bright creaminess even joins in.

 I can hardly stand the term urban anymore, since it has become a constantly and universally used synonym for modern, hip, and trendy, thus anti-traditionalist.
 But this one is it.
 Period.
 No barbershop, suit-wearer, or any kind of design item.